EPprivate/private_repo/v2/README_V2.md

 IntelliJ IDEA analyzes your code, inspecting both [programming](https://www.jetbrains.com/help/idea/code-inspection.html) and [natural](https://www.jetbrains.com/help/idea/proofreading.html) languages.
 The system highlights detected problems in the [editor](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html?keymap=primary_windows) and duplicates them in the **Problems** tool window, making proofreading easier.

 You can work with errors directly in the editor, locating and resolving problems there.
-However, if you need to fix multiple mistakes, it is better to use the **Problems** tool window, since it displays a complete list of mistakes and provides a toolset for fixing errors in a more centralized way.
+However, if you need to address multiple issues, it is better to use the **Problems** tool window, since it displays a complete list of mistakes and provides a toolset for fixing them in a more centralized way.

->For the sake of simplicity, all procedures described in the sections below are performed in the **Problems** tool window.
+For the sake of simplicity, all procedures described in the following sections are performed in the **Problems** tool window.
 For information on how to locate and fix mistakes in the editor, see corresponding sections.

 ## Locate an error